paastech-cloud/docs/Architecture.md

 - view all SSH keys

 Since the SSH keys stored on our server are only the public part and therefore don't pose a security risk, there is no need to hide such information from administrators.
-To avoid polluating the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.
+To avoid polluting the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.
-At the moment it is neither possible to become an administrator through the website nor to appoint someone this role.
+At the moment, it is neither possible to become an administrator through the website, nor to appoint someone this role.

 #### Git controller